imperfectlink/KeyboardRenderKit/docs/source/kle2krk.rst

 |

 What can you expect to translate into KRK?
-The translator takes into consideration size, legend, row, color, position and rotation.
+The translator takes into consideration size, legend, row, color (cap and legend), position and rotation.
 You may modify the last three without repercussion but know that a keycap may not import if you modify the first three and there is no destination object data.

 |